-In BLHeliSuite, click “Flash BLHeli“, and click the button “OK”.
+In BLHeliSuite32, click “Flash BLHeli“, and click the button “OK”.

-When the firmware flashing is done, the program will ask if you want to write current settings to your ESC’s, click Yes if you want to retain your previous ESC configuration.
+When the firmware flashing is done, the program will ask if you want to write current settings to the ESC, click Yes if you want to retain your previous ESC configuration.

-When this is done, it will move on to your second ESC.
+When this is done, it will move on to the next ESC.
 Repeat the same steps you just did until all 4 ESC’s are updated.

-I can’t connect to my BLHeli_32 ESC with pass-through even with the latest BLHeliSuite32 app.
-My FC is loaded with the latest firmware.
-However I can connect to other ESC (not 32bit) without problem with the old BLHeliSuitE.
+I can’t connect to my BLHeli_32 ESC with FC pass-through even with the latest BLHeliSuite32 app.
+My FC is loaded with the latest BF firmware.
+However I can connect to other ESC (not 32bit) without problem with the old BLHeliSuite.

 I am getting an error when trying to flash new firmware: “Unable to establish server connection!”.

-I was also getting this error when using my Naze32 (F1) flight controller, even with Betaflight V3.2 already installed.
+I was also getting this error when using my Naze32 (F1) flight controller, even with the latest Betaflight installed.
 I had no way around this error, and I had to use a F3 FC in the end.
 Maybe BLHeli32 passthrough is not supported in F1 FC’s.

-- Nov 2018 – Both Betaflight/BLHeli_32 are out of beta.
-Added steps how to flash ESC
+- Jan 2018 – Added steps how to flash ESC